-Nick Taussig is the author of four critically acclaimed novels: Love and Mayhem, Don Don, Gorilla Guerrilla and The Distinguished Assassin.
+Nick Taussig is the author of four novels: Love and Mayhem, Don Don, Gorilla Guerrilla and The Distinguished Assassin.
 He has also written for a number of publications including The Guardian, The Independent and The Huffington Post.

 Marcel Berlins, writing in The Times, called The Distinguished Assassin “gripping, passionate, political and emotional.”
 Love and Mayhem was described by Alain de Botton as “full of insight and genuine innovation in form and content…capturing brilliantly all the nuances of passion.”
 Matt Munday of The Sunday Times referred to Don Don as “a great book.”
 While Gorilla Guerrilla, according to Natasha Harding of The Sun, is a “thought-provoking tale…beautifully told.”